ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 Consistent with 21 CFR 820.30 (c), each manufacturer shall establish and maintain procedures to ensure that the design requirements relating to a device are appropriate and address the intended use of the device, including the needs of the user and patient.
 The procedures shall include a mechanism for addressing incomplete, ambiguous, or conflicting requirements.
 The design input requirements shall be documented and shall be reviewed and approved by a designated individual(s).
 The approval, including the date and signature of the individual(s) approving the requirements, shall be documented.

 It is MDN's policy and practice to capture designs in the form of two key artifacts:
-* Sequence Diagrams
+1) Sequence Diagrams and 2) Swagger API Documents.

 MDN has in its repository a collection of UML-style Sequence Diagrams showing the principal flows among all of the relevant components for each subflow.
 These diagrams, when annoted with API and other reference information establishes both the current and planned design of the entire T1Pal system.

-* Swagger API Definitions for RESTful interfaces.

 Standard RESTful APIs are the preferred means of inter-system communications.
-These are best documented in the form of "Swagger" files that completely define the API.
+These are best documented in the form of "Swagger" documents that completely define the API.

 ### Sources of Design Inputs.